rpglab/rpglab.github.io/people/_posts/2020-08-22-Thuan-Pham.md

 ---

 Thuan Pham is currently a Ph.D. student with the Electrical and Computer Engineering (ECE) department at the University of Houston.
-His research focuses on applying machine learning algorithm toward power system operation and optimization.
+His research focuses on applying machine learning algorithm, specifically graph neural network, toward power system operation and optimization.

-Thuan is a licensed professional engineer in Texas with 5+ years of electric utility experience.
-He also works in the industry; his current role is Senior Engineer in the Substation Relay & SCADA group at CenterPoint Energy.
+Thuan is a licensed professional engineer in Texas with 6+ years of electrical substation design experience.
+He is currently working as Relay Engineer at Blue Ridge Power.

 ## Education
 University of Houston, Houston, TX, USA